apaz-cli/daisho/planning/Named_Lifetimes.md

  * Each type of allocator has its own tradeoffs as well.

+ * Optimizing C code is about not doing slow things.
+Quote the pareto principle.

+ * Allocating memory is one of the slowest things your program does, unless it does IO.
+This means optimizing C means writing memory allocators.

-The strategy
+## The strategy
+ * High level syntax
- * Implicit creation of memory allocators
+ * Implicit or explicit creation of memory allocators
  * Explicit destruction of allocator and all contents
  * Build allocator information into the programming language

-Upsides
+## Upsides
  * Frontloads the cost of asking the OS for memory
  * Very fast compared to garbage collection
- * Faster than calling malloc() in some cases
+ * Faster than calling malloc() in most cases
-   * Don't have to call free()
+   * Don't have to call free(), which is another speedup.
  * Reduces time spent writing custom allocators
  * Names allow you to reason about lifetimes
  * Easier for an optimizer to reason about in some cases

-Drawbacks
+## Drawbacks
  * No single memory allocator is an upside and a downside
    * Performance depends on the pattern you dereference.
  * Extending lifetime -> Move to another allocator, get new pointer
    * This sort of copy can't be elided.

-Example Syntax
+## Example Syntax

- * example 1
- * example 2
+## Implementation
+ * Basic implementation (global arenas)
+ * Optimized implementation (Semantic analysis, customized allocators)

 ## References:
 https://pypl.github.io/PYPL.html